SanguShellz/GTA5VersionSwitcher/README.md

 # GTA5 Version Switcher

 ## Overview

-This tool makes it easy to switch between different versions of GTA V, whether it's an older version, a modded setup (e.g., VR), or the original vanilla version for online play or updates.
-Follow the steps below to configure and use the installer.
+This tool lets you easily switch between different versions of GTA V. You can go back to an older version, use a modded setup (like R.E.A.L.
+VR, Geo11, or updated mods that don't work with R.E.A.L.
+VR), or return to the original vanilla version for online play or updates.
+Just follow the steps below to set up and use the installer.

 ---